kailash-manasarovar/forgivenet-suite/developer-docs/docs/set-up-and-test.md

 !!! warning
     Skip any of these steps and the application won't work as expected.
 Moreover, the error messages will be meaningless.

-1. Get the ForgivenetToken contract address from output.
-In this example, that is `0x04F0302d27bD225F70ad083460DAD636eDc3780C`.
+1. Get the ForgivenetToken contract address.
-2. Get the RFF contract address.
-In our example, this is `0x9bd91b1062f29d40080A092bEbdd98daC6c635c6`.
+2. Get the RequestForForgiveness contract address.
-3. Get the admin account address from Ganache.
-This should be address 0, or `0x7e8f8A0d509E419bb6bB7fd6e68dF38e2467473a`.
+3. Set the receiving account address from Ganache.
-4. Add the ETH receiving account to the main contract by calling the `addEthReceivingAccount` method on the RFF contract instance and passing a different Ganache account, e.g. address 5, or `0x30171Cd8Bf20Dd8E9cD46Ad80E52967e0a4cDcea`.
-5. Add the ForgivenetToken contract to the smart contract by calling the `addToken` method with the token contract address.
+4. Add the ForgivenetToken contract to the smart contract by calling the `addToken` method with the token contract address.
-6. In the token contract, approve the RFF contract address for 1000000 tokens by calling the `approve` method.
+5. In the token contract, approve the RFF contract address for 1000000 tokens by calling the `approve` method.
-7. Transfer 1000000 tokens to the RFF smart contract address from the token contract.
+6. Transfer 1000000 tokens to the RFF smart contract address from the token contract.
-8. Check disincentive.
+7. Check disincentive.
 For testing this can be 0.